Period of Adjustment

-Period of Adjustment is a 1960 play by Tennessee Williams that was adapted in the film version of 1962.
+Period of Adjustment (subtitled High Point is Built Over a Cavern) is a 1960 play by Tennessee Williams that was adapted in the film version of 1962.

 Both the stage and film versions are set on Christmas Eve and tell the gentle, light-hearted story of two couples, one newlywed and the other married for five years, both experiencing pains and difficulties in their relationships.
 The two male characters are veterans of the Korean War.
 The younger of the two experiences post traumatic stress (shellshock, battle fatigue, combat stress reaction), and the older man suffers from feelings of inadequacy towards his wife, the daughter of his boss.
 However, the observance of each other’s troubles brings both couples to realize what they have and to reconcile their own relationships.